Paddy Wilson and Irene Andrews killings: Conviction

-UFF leader and self-styled "Captain Black" John White confessed to the killings during a police interrogation for other offences at the Castlereagh Holding Centre in 1976.
+During a police interrogation for other offences at the Castlereagh Holding Centre in 1976, UFF man and so-called "Captain Black" John White, confessed to the killings.
 He was convicted of the murders in 1978 and given two life sentences.
 The trial judge described the killings as "a frenzied attack, a psychotic outburst".
-White maintained that the UFF's second-in-command (and later North Belfast UDA brigadier) Davy Payne, also known as "The Psychopath", was part of the assassination squad and played a leading role in the killings.
+White maintained that fellow UDA man Davy Payne, also known as the "Psychopath", was part of the assassination squad and played a leading role in the killings.
 Historian Ian S. Wood confirmed Payne's central involvement in the double killing.
 Although Payne had been questioned by the RUC after the killings, he admitted nothing and never faced any charges.
 It was alleged that whenever Payne wished to frighten or intimidate others he would shout: "Do you know who I am?
 I'm Davy Payne.
 They say I killed Paddy Wilson".

 Following White's release from the Maze Prison in 1992, he joined the Ulster Democratic Party.
 A prominent figure in the Northern Ireland Peace Process, in 1996 he was part of a four-man loyalist delegation to 10 Downing Street where he met British Prime Minister John Major.

 Later when asked why he had perpetrated the killings, White claimed that they were carried out to strike fear into the Catholic community after the IRA's 1973 Coleraine bombings.
-Regarding Irene Andrews, White replied, "We didn't know she was a Protestant, we just thought she was a Catholic to be honest".
+Regarding Irene Andrews, White replied: "We didn't know she was a Protestant, we just thought she was a Catholic to be honest".